-- If you are not attending training due to any reason other than illness, please contact your head coach.
+- If you are not attending training or games due to any reason other than illness, please contact your head coach.

-- Be sure your child has necessary sanitizing products with them at every training.
+- Be sure your child has necessary sanitizing products with them at training and games.

-- Ensure all equipment (cleats, ball, shin guards etc.) is sanitized before and after every training.
+- Ensure all equipment (cleats, ball, shin guards etc.) is sanitized before and after every training and game.

 - Consider not carpooling or very limited carpooling.

 - Stay in your vehicle whenever possible.
-If you must leave your vehicle, adhere to social distance requirements based on current state and local health requirements.
+If you must leave your vehicle, adhere to social distance requirements and wear a mask based on current state and local health requirements.

-- Do not assist your coach with equipment before or after training.
+- Do not assist your coach with equipment before or after training and games.

 - If you have questions or concerns about club-related activities, please contact your coach via email or phone.

-- Ensure your child’s clothing is washed after every training.
+- Ensure your child’s clothing is washed after training activities and games.

 - Take your temperature daily and especially before activities with others.

-- Wash hands thoroughly before and after training.
+- Wash hands thoroughly before and after club activities.

-- Bring, and use, hand sanitizer with you at every training.
+- Bring, and use, hand sanitizer with you at training and games.

-- Wear a mask from your car to the field before training and from the field back to your car after training.
+- Wear a mask from your car to the field before club activities and from the field back to your car after club activities.
 This protects others in the event that you are unknowingly carrying the virus.

-- Do not touch the coach’s training equipment, including cones.
+- Do not touch the coach’s equipment, including cones.